-The Austrian composer may have only been alive for 35 short years, but that was more than enough time to write some of the most famous classical music today.
+The Austrian composer may have only been alive for 35 short years, but that was more than enough time to write some of our most famous classical music today.
 Virtually all of Wolfgang Amadeus Mozart’s best-known symphonies, piano concertos and operas were created in the final decade of his life, whilst he was living in Vienna.
-Although there are almost too many to choose from, here’s 6 you’ve almost certainly heard before.
+Although there are almost too many to choose from, here’s six you’ve almost certainly heard before.

 Queen of the Night aria – The Magic Flute

 The Magic Flute, or Die Zauberflöte, was one of the few operas by Mozart set to a German libretto.
 The Queen of the Night aria, or ‘Der Hölle Rache’, was originally written for Mozart’s sister-in-law Josepha Hofer, specifically to show off her vocal range, although it is thought the composer was somewhat underwhelmed with her performance.